 part of IP address space of either network.
 These two addresses are used

 Dynamic routing for VPN tunnels in legacy networks

-The following example automatically propagates network configuration changes without the need to reconfigure static routes and restart the VPN tunnel, similar to the previous example.
+In legacy networks, network configuration changes are automatically propagated without the need to reconfigure static routes and restart the VPN tunnel, similar to the previous example.

 The BGP session informs each router of local changes.
 To set up BGP, an